Barefoot Hoofcare Professional

 For people outside the Phoenix area, we recommend joining Hoof Help Online to learn all about this system, and we will be planning future on-site clinics to pass James' method on to others.
 For James' current rates and availability for trimming, training, clinics, seminars, presentations and consultations, contact him at email: jim @ TheHorsesHoof.com (delete spaces)

-©2017 by The Horse's Hoof.
+©2000-2020 by The Horse's Hoof.
 All rights reserved.
-No part of these publications may be reproduced by any means whatsoever without the written permission of the publisher and/or authors.
-The information contained within these articles is intended for educational purposes only, and not for diagnosing or medicinally prescribing in any way.
+No part of this website may be reproduced by any means whatsoever without the written permission of the publisher and/or authors.
+The information contained within these webpages is intended for educational purposes only, and not for diagnosing or medicinally prescribing in any way.
 Readers are cautioned to seek expert advice from a qualified health professional before pursuing any form of treatment on their animals.
 Opinions expressed herein are those of the authors and do not necessarily reflect those of the publisher.

 The Horse's Hoof